 The initiative states have a variety of approaches to regulating petition circulators.
-Among the most common are residency and age requirements, requiring circulators to disclose whether they are paid or volunteer, requiring that circulators witness petition signatures and attest to their validity, banning the payment of circulators per signature, and prohibiting unethical behavior.
+Among the most common are residency and age requirements, paid vs. volunteer petition circulators, requiring circulators to disclose whether they are paid or volunteer, requiring that circulators witness petition signatures and attest to their validity, banning the payment of circulators per signature, and prohibiting unethical behavior.

 Residency and Age Requirements

 More than half of the 24 I&R states require that petition circulators be eligible to vote in the state.
 This includes requiring that they be at least 18 years of age and a resident of the state.
 The philosophy behind such requirements is that the people who circulate petitions to change state law or the constitution should have a vested interest in the issue.